• Skip to main content

 Yes, if you have some left over dal from previous meal you can even use it instead of soaked dal.
 Just don’t add spices again.
 This way it will utilise your leftover dal and at the same time enhance the taste of your rotis/parathas.

-How to get puffed up parathas?
+How to get puffed up paratha?

 Recipes are not only about ingredients but technique as well.
 Puffing the parathas just like regular roti/chapati is possible & requires little bit of practice.
 To get puffed up parathas, make sure you are kneading a soft dough using enough water.
 Also knead for good 8-10 minutes so that there is enough gluten formation in the dough.